|The Dead Linger FAQ[Last updated: 9/23/2013]

 We will try to keep it as up to date and accurate as possible.
 If you are looking for progress and more information about the game, we highly

 recommend checking out our Development Roadmap.General FAQCan I ask a question?You just did!
 And yes, you can always ask questions, but make sure you read this FAQ first!
 Something might have been answered.What is The Dead Linger?The Dead Linger is a first person, sandbox role-playing survival horror that takes place in massive, procedurally generated worlds.Wow, sounds huge!
 How many people can play in a single world?First and foremost, know that The Dead Linger is not considered an MMO.
 However, you can play up to a maximum of at least 16 players, and many more if your server can handle it.
 We're currently working to get that player limit as high as we can, and you can set the number as high as you want.Is it going to be on PC?
 Mac?
 Linux?The Dead Linger is currently exclusive to digital download on the PC, but we are interested in bringing the game to Mac and Linux later on.
 People who buy the PC version will also get the Mac and Linux versions available to them if we end up releasing them.
-Though we offer no support for Mac and Linux at this time, some users have written guides (Mac, Linux) on how to emulate Windows on both in order to play The Dead Linger.What about Steam?We love Steam!
-We actually have The Dead Linger on Greenlight right now!
-Vote for us on Greenlight!And what about consoles?We have no plans to bring The Dead Linger to console platforms right now, but if the PC versions are highly successful, the chance of that will drastically increase.
+Though we offer no support for Mac and Linux at this time, some users have written guides (Mac, Linux) on how to emulate Windows on both in order to play The Dead Linger.What about Steam?We are releasing on Steam Early Access on September 27th, 2013!
+Thanks for your votes on Greenlight!And what about consoles?We have no plans to bring The Dead Linger to console platforms right now, but if the PC versions are highly successful, the chance of that will drastically increase.
 If you are looking to play The Dead Linger with a gamepad, check out programs like XPadder, we hear those work pretty well!
 We do not offer any official controller support at this time.Will the game have guns in it?
 Most zombie games nowadays either have military assault rifles laying everywhere, or 1 gun per every 1 million zombies!The Dead Linger will have guns, and lots of them.
 TDL is based off of the United States culture and environment, and as we all know, there are quite a few civilian firearms to be found.
 If you choose to go the noisy, dangerous route of firearms, you can.
 Military firearms are much more rare, though.How do you kill zombies?
 Will they bleed to death if I hit them enough?Zombies can only be killed by a headshot, or by otherwise destroying the head.
 Zombies can not be killed from being shot in the limbs or torso, but dismemberment (planned) will slow them down quite a bit.Will there be vehicles?We have plans for vehicles, both land, sea, and air.
 They are a very large and complex feature, and we want to make sure they're working at a fairly smooth level before we release it to the public.What if I don't want to play multiplayer?
 Can I play alone?Yes.
 You can play completely alone if that's what you prefer.I don't want to play with random people, can I play with just my friends?Yes, you can host your own servers and play with your friends all you'd like.I don't have any friends.
 What if I want to just shoot people and make their lives miserable in The Dead Linger?You're a psychopath, but you're in luck!
 We have some Player vs. Player (PvP) modes planned, and there will be clearly marked PvP servers for all of your team and free for all needs.
 You may want to keep watching out for zombies though – they're not going anywhere in the PvP game modes.
 The zombies are the main threat in The Dead Linger, and always will be.How do I regroup with my friends or teammates?When you join a server, we will allow you to resume at the place you left off last time you were in that server, or we'll allow you to spawn in near to your teammates.
 This means if your friends run off without you while you had to drive your little sister to clarinet practice, you can still join back in and find yourself within a reasonable walking distance from your buddies.Speaking of spawning, how do I spawn into the world?There is a central region where all new players will spawn into a given world.
 After that, they will return to the same place they disconnect from.What if I'm killed?
 Do I respawn?Depending on difficulty, yes and no. In most game difficulties you will respawn nearby.
 The harder the difficulty, the more items you will lose and the further away you will respawn from the scene of your death (planned.)
 There is also a planned Hardcore Perma-Death mode that will allow you to play the game with one life.
 If you die, you are dead, and you do not respawn.
 You will have to start over fresh with no way to re-obtain your lost items and progress (multiplayer), or start a new character and world entirely. (singleplayer).How does difficulty work?
 What are the difficulty levels?The Dead Linger is a difficult game.
 No matter what difficulty you are set to, there will be blood, eventually.
 Game difficulty is tied on a player-by-player basis.
 This means a player who is more skilled can play with his less-skilled friend, and they can both enjoy the game together.

 There will be 5 varying levels of difficulty, spawning you further away from the location of your death, damaging the items in your inventory to different degrees, and dictating what you drop when you die.
 For example, the easiest difficulty will simply respawn you with slight durability damage and all your gear on your person.
 The second hardest difficulty will severely damage your gear and you will drop all of it.
 The 5th difficulty is a Hardcore Perma-Death mode that will allow you to play the game with one life.
 If you die, you are dead, and you do not respawn.